In criminal law, probable cause is defined as the legal standard by which law enforcement…

 The Grand Jury in Missouri and How it Works

-Missouri is one of the several states in the U.S. that use a grand jury system to determine criminal indictments.
+missouri is one of the several states in the U.S. that use a grand jury system to determine criminal indictments.
 Basically, a grand jury is a group of citizens selected to sit on a jury to investigate possible criminal conduct and determine whether charges should be brought against a potential defendant.
-Missouri laws empower the grand jury to conduct legal proceedings and decide if there is probable cause to believe a person has committed a crime and should be indicted.
-However, it should be noted that it’s not the responsibility of the grand jury to find guilt or propose penalties to a party.
-The grand jury in Missouri plays a key role in running a valuable test for prosecutors in making a decision whether to press charges or not.
+Missouri laws empower the jury to conduct legal proceedings and decide if there is probable cause to believe a person has committed a crime and should be indicted.
+However, it should be noted that it's not the responsibility of the grand jury to find guilt or propose penalties to a party.
+The grand jury in missouri plays a key role in running a valuable test for prosecutors in making a decision whether to press charges or not.

-It’s easy to confuse the grand jury with a preliminary hearing, but the two are very different.
+It's easy to confuse the grand jury with a preliminary hearing, but the two are very different.
 The grand jury‘s primary role is to determine whether there is enough probable cause to indict a criminal suspect.
-Grand jury proceedings do not involve lawyers, the press, the public and a presiding judge as it is the case in preliminary hearings.
-Besides, grand jury proceedings are much more relaxed than normal court room proceedings.
+Proceedings do not involve lawyers, the press, the public and a presiding judge as it is the case in preliminary hearings.
+Besides, jury proceedings are much more relaxed than normal court room proceedings.
 The prosecutor explains the law to the jurors and works with them to gather evidence and testimonies.
 Unlike in normal courtroom proceedings where parties must submit admissible evidence that meets strict rules, the grand jury is more flexible and can listen to everything all parties have to say.

 Grand jury procedures in Missouri

 (i) Grand jury legal proceedings are conducted in confidence so as to encourage witnesses to present their evidence without coercion from the potential defendant.
-Another reason the proceedings are not open to the public is to protect the potential suspect’s reputation should the jury decide not to press criminal charges.
-The members of the grand jury are sworn to secrecy hence they are not allowed to reveal any information pertaining to the events taking place during proceedings.
+Another reason the proceedings are not open to the public is to protect the potential suspect's reputation should the jury decide not to press criminal charges.
+The members of the are sworn to secrecy hence they are not allowed to reveal any information pertaining to the events taking place during proceedings.